-I’m an ergonomist/human factors designer, which means that my work largely focuses on the the people (user) aspects of systems, i.e., usability, user experience (UX), user-centred design, interaction design, the role of people in making systems resilient and so on.
+I’m an ergonomist/human factors designer, which means that my work largely focuses on the the people (user) aspects of systems, i.e., usability, user experience (UX), user-centred design, interaction design, the role of people in making systems dependable and resilient, and so on.

-After graduating I started out in industrial software development, mostly developing user interfaces, before getting postgraduate qualifications in cognitive science, and then human factors.
-I subsequently moved into academia full-time, where all of my projects involved collaborating with people in industry (health and social care, defence, air transportation, and oil & gas).
+After graduating in Computing Science, I started out in industrial software development, mostly developing user interfaces.
+I subsequently gained postgraduate qualifications in cognitive science (MPhil), and then human factors (PhD).
+I then moved into academia full-time, where all of my work involved collaborating with people in industry (health and social care, defence, air transportation, and oil & gas).
 You can view a list of my academic publications here.

 Together with Frank Ritter and Elizabeth Churchill, I authored the book Foundations for Designing User-Centered Systems: What System Designers Need to Know About People, about which, Stu Card (one of the pioneers in Human-Computer Interaction) said: “It looks great!
 It’s going to be really useful.
 This may be the best HCI text so far.”